 Internal Rifle Mods: Bottom line, the rifle is easily one of the most expensive components of competitive gear and offer substantial advantage to those who have them tricked out for gaming.
 I left out gas blocks, why?
 Well, they are really only useful when coupled with lightened bolts and the like.
 I don't want people to have to mod a gun, or swap parts just to participate when it came from the factory with an adjustable gas block.
 I also left out triggers.
 Do they offer an advantage?
 Sure.
 Are they expensive?
 Yup.
 Will it be easy to enforce a trigger rule?
-Yeah, pretty damn hard and not worth the effort.
+Yeah, it's gonna be pretty damn hard to enforce and not worth the effort.

 Pistol Weight Restriction: This one is easy.
-Virtually all of the guns listed on the NROI list at 32 ounces or less are polymer framed and less expensive.
+Virtually all of the guns listed on the USPSA NROI list at 32 ounces or less are polymer framed and less expensive.
 That weeds out the race guns while also creating a clear divide between Production and other divisions.

 40 Round Rifle Mags: Maybe a head scratcher for some.
 In this case, they can provide a significant advantage to someone in say Tactical division but they are practical in the real world in my view, widely available, and inexpensive.
 Why not take that advantage away from others and level the playing field a little?